Being Transgender Today

 Born This Way

-Even among other minorities, transgenders have been discriminated against at times.
+Even among other minorities, transgender individuals have been discriminated against at times.
 For example, an annual feminist music festival very popular with the lesbian community, the Michigan Womyn's Music Festival, has a strict policy of only allowing women who were born women.
 The exclusion has inspired an annual protest called Camp Trans.
-Held across from the Michigan Womyn's Music Festival, Camp Trans works to educate attendees on the issue of trans inclusion.
+Held across from the Michigan Womyn's Music Festival, Camp Trans works to educate attendees on the issue of transgender inclusion.

 Information Please® Database, © 2007 Pearson Education, Inc. All rights reserved.